syamfarh/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Copies the person at the index provided and returns a person with a number next to their name
   * Pros: Fast,  while ensuring that there are no strict duplicates
-  * Cons: Can be restrictive as you might have contacts that are similar and have the same name.
+  * Cons: Can be restrictive as you might have contacts that are similar and have the same name

 * **Alternative 2:** Copies the person exactly as is while allowing for duplicates
   * Pros: Fast, allows for as many copies of a person as the user desires